emerge-ehri/fhir-specification/docs/source/examples/index.rst

 ========

 From the inception, this specification was based on a process of analyzing several reports from each of the two sequencing centers (SCs).
-A couple of those reports were de-identified and modified to both protect PHI and demonstrate a broad set of data scenarios and complexities.
+One of those reports was de-identified and provided in the sectinos below.
+This example report was modified to both protect PHI and demonstrate a reasonably broad set of data scenarios.

-Below are some of those examples organized by report with sub-sections that are organized based on the hierarchy of the report message structure.

-Downloads for the full message are available at the report level sections.

 .. toctree::
    :maxdepth: 1

-   sc1_positive_diagnostic_and_pgx
-   sc2_positive_diagnostic
+   bundle
+   diagnostic_report
+   service_request
+   pgx_gene_panel

+.. patient
+.. performer
+.. results_interpreter
+.. overall_interpretation
+.. diagnostic_gene_panel

+..
+Performer (Organization)
+..
+..
+Results Interpreter (Results Sign Out)
+..
+..
+Overall Interpretation
+..
+..
+Diagnostic Gene Panel
+..
+Clinically Significant Findings
+..
+Incidental Findings
+..
+..
+PGx Gene Panel
+..
+PGx Diplotype Findings
+..
+Metabolism Drug Implication
+..
+Efficacy Drug Implication
+..
+Transporter Drug Implication
+..
+..
+Special Panels
+..
+LDLR Scores
+..    ???